w3ctag/promises-guide/README.md

 environment.ready is a property that signals when some part of some environment becomes "ready," e.g. a DOM document.
 Notice how it appeals to environmental asynchrony.

-1. Let Environment.ready be a newly-created promise.
+1. Let Environment.ready be a new promise.
 1. When/if the environment becomes ready, resolve Environment.ready with **undefined**.
 1. When/if the environment fails to load, reject Environment.ready with an **Error** instance explaining the load failure.